ArticleEverest Base camp Trek

 Everest Base Camp Trek

-The Everest Base Camp Trek is of 15 days.
+The Everest Base Camp Trek is for 15 days.
 It is the world’s most popular trekking destination.
 The highest point of the trek is Everest Base Camp (5,364m).

 Everest Base Camp Trek via Jiri